-- Data Source: An object that represents a reference to a data source.
-Data source objects have methods for loading the data into standard containers, like Pandas DataFrames, but do not load any data until specifically requested.
+Data Source: An object that represents a reference to a data source.
+Data source instances have methods for loading the data into standard containers, like Pandas DataFrames, but do not load any data until specifically requested.

-- Catalog: A collection of catalog entries, each of which defined a Data Source.
+Catalog: An inventory of catalog entries, each of which defines a Data Source.
 Catalog objects can be created from local YAML definitions, by connecting to remote servers, or by some driver that knows how to query an external data service.

-- Catalog Entry: A named data source.
+Catalog Entry: A named data source held internally by catalog objects, which generate data source instances when accessed.
 The catalog entry includes metadata about the source, as well as the name of the driver and arguments.
 Arguments can be parameterized, allowing one entry to return different subsets of data depending on the user request.